dakhushi/Project-1/README.md

 ***Purpose and scope of this EDA:***

 The purpose of this EDA is to explore and analyze a real estate dataset to understand underlying patterns, relationships and trends within the data.
-We are aiming to identify the factors that affect the house prices in Australia's 5 major cities ( Adelaide,, Melbourne, Perth and Sydney).
+We are aiming to identify the factors that affect the house prices in Australia's 5 major cities ( Adelaide,Brisbane, Melbourne, Perth and Sydney).

 ***Challenges we faced:***